 At the same time, deposits in the banking system shot up by \$189bn.
-This followed a period of anemic inflow of deposits in the banking system from the ABCP freeze in the summer of 2007 to just before the Lehman failure (Figure 3) (the surge was visible across both core and large-time deposits and at both large and small banks).
-This aggregate funding shift is explained by both the acute flight-to-safety out of prime funds because these were suddenly perceived to be even riskier than bank deposit accounts, and the concurrent backing of the banking system made by the government.
-For example, in addition to recapitalization measures, the Emergency Economic Stabilization Act (TARP) increased the deposit insurance limit from \$100,000 to \$250,000 per depositor.
-This change was followed by the FDIC's announcement of its temporary liquidity guarantee program, in which it stood willing to guarantee newly issued senior unsecured debt of banks and thrifts and to fully cover noninterest bearing deposit transaction
+This followed a period of anemic inflow of deposits in the banking system from the ABCP freeze in the summer of 2007 to just before the Lehman failure (Figure 3 and Table II) (the surge was visible across both core and large-time deposits and at both large and small banks).
+The absence of a sharp deposit inflow at the onset of the crisis is surprising when compared with the behavior in previous crises when commercial paper spreads also exceeded 100 bps.
+For example, Table II illustrates the robust deposit inflow in the fall of 1998 (more than quadrupling to \$8.7 billion per

-10 The Reserve Primary Fund had close to an \$800 million exposure to Lehman commercial paper.
+&lt;sup>11 The Reserve Primary Fund had close to an \$800 million exposure to Lehman commercial paper.
 While only the Reserve Primary Fund halted redemptions on Sept.
 16, 2008, other funds were close to halting redemptions.
 For example, a number of troubled funds (such as Columbia, Dreyfus, General, ING and Morgan Stanley) filed petitions with the SEC, which in turn issued no-action letters, indicating that the sponsor provided financial support to its fund (Kacperczyk and Schnabl, 2013).